Rain storm kills 5, injures Catholic Priest, others in Jalingo — Nigeria Today

 The windstorm also destroyed several houses, offices, schools, police officers Mess, worship places among others.

-The Police Public Relations Officer in the state ASP David Misal confirmed the incident to our reporters in Jalingo.
+The Police Public Relations Officer in the state ASP David Misal confirmed the incident to the News Agency of Nigeria (NAN) in Jalingo.

 “Yes we can confirm that four people died opposite the Specialist Hospital, Jalingo when a mast fell on them due to the rain storm, ” he said.